-A modeling approach to study advanced floating body Z-RAM memory cells is developed.
+Abstract-A modeling approach to study advanced floating body Z-RAM memory cells is developed.
 In particular, the scalability of the cells is investigated.
-First, a Z-RAM cell based on a 50 nm gate length double-gate structure corresponding to state of the art technology is studied.
+First, a Z-RAM cell based on a 50nm gate length double-gate structure corresponding to state of the art technology is studied.
 A bi-stable behavior essential for Z-RAM operation is observed even in fully depleted structures.
 It is demonstrated that by adjusting the supply source-drain and gate voltages the programming window can be adjusted.
 The programming window is appropriately large in voltage as well as in current.

-We further extend our study to a Z-RAM cell based on an ultra-scaled double-gate MOSFET with 12.5 nm gate length.
+We further extend our study to a Z-RAM cell based on an ultra-scaled double-gate MOSFET with 12.5nm gate length.
 We demonstrate that the cell preserves its functionality by providing a wide voltage operating window with large current differences.
 An appropriate operating window is still observed at approximately 25-30% reduced supply voltage, which is an additional benefit of scaling.
-The relation of the obtained supply voltage to the one anticipated in an ultimate MOSFET with quasi-ballistic transport is discussed.
+The relation of the obtained supply voltage to the one anticipated in an ultimate MOSFET with quasiballistic transport is discussed.

-INTRODUCTION
+I. INTRODUCTION

 Standard DRAM cell scaling is hampered by the presence of a capacitor which is difficult to reduce in size.
-Recently, a revolutionary concept of a DRAM memory cell based on a transistor alone was introduced [1-3].
+Recently, a revolutionary concept of a DRAM memory cell based on a transistor alone was introduced [1]-[8], and references therein.
 The ultimate advantage of this new concept is that it does not require a capacitor, and, in contrast to traditional 1T/1C DRAM cells, it thus represents a 1T/0C cell named Z (for zero)-RAM.
-While keeping all advantages of the first Z-RAM generation, the most recent generation of Z-RAM cells [4] is characterized by a significantly enlarged programming window and much longer retention times.
+While keeping all advantages of the first Z-RAM generation, the most recent generation of Z-RAM cells [9] is characterized by a significantly enlarged programming window and much longer retention times.
+Recently, a 128Mb floating body RAM was designed and developed [8].

-With CMOS downscaling continuing the question obviously arises whether a Z-RAM cell is also scalable.
+With CMOS downscaling continuing the question obviously arises, whether a Z-RAM cell is also scalable.
 The goal of our study is to demonstrate that a Z-RAM cell preserves its functionality and remains operational for scaled MOSFETs.

 In order to reach this goal, several issues must be addressed.
-Multi-gate FETs and finFETs are the most promising candidates for the upcoming CMOS MOS-FETs beyond the 22nm technology node.
-The functionality of both generations of Z-RAM cells on partially depleted SOI structures was recently demonstrated [4].
+Multi-gate FETs and finFETs are the most promising candidates for the upcoming CMOS MOSFETs beyond the 22nm technology node.
+The functionality of both generations of Z-RAM cells on partially depleted SOI structures was recently demonstrated [9].
 With channel length reduced, maintaining control over the channel becomes increasingly challenging, and several measures must be taken to preserve it.
 Apart from improving electrostatic control by downscaling oxide thickness, the channel width can be reduced.
 This is achieved by artificially confining carriers within an ultra-thin silicon film.
 Due to the small dimensions of the silicon body there will be only few impurities inside.
-This results in unacceptably large threshold voltage fluctuations [5].
-Fully depleted double-gate MOS-FETs with undoped intrinsic silicon body are perfectly functionable [6,7].
-They preserve a good channel control, reasonable DIBL, large I{on}/I{off} ratio, and gain down to a channel length as short as 5 nm [8].
+This results in unacceptably large threshold voltage fluctuations [10].
+Fully depleted double-gate MOSFETs with undoped intrinsic silicon body are perfectly functionable [11], [12].
+They preserve a good channel control, reasonable DIBL, large I{on}/I{off} ratio, and gain down to a channel length as short as 5nm [13].
 It is not clear, however, whether a Z-RAM cell based on a fully depleted scaled MOSFET would be operational.